Wall Street ditched stocks as fears mount of a trade war with China.

 Breaking News Emails

-Investors were digesting an announcement from Chinese officials that they intend to increase tariffs by up to 25 percent on $50 billion worth of American goods, a response to President Donald Trump’s move to punish China for its trade deficit with the U.S.
+Investors were digesting an announcement from Chinese officials that they intend to increase tariffs by up to 25 percent on a list of 106 American goods, a response to President Donald Trump’s move to punish China for its trade deficit with the U.S.

 “The broadening scope of US-China trade tensions is seen as a growing threat to global growth and corporate earnings,” said Alec Young of FTSE Russell.